kyro46/assInfotext/README.md

 php setup/setup.php update
 ```

-Activate the plugin in the ILIAS-Admin-GUI and activate manual correction.
+Activate the plugin in the ILIAS-Admin-GUI.

 ### Credits ###
 * Development for ILIAS 4.4+ by Christoph Jobst, University Halle and Leipzig